Kindle a lifelong interest in the outdoors!

 Seek out some of the smallest and most amazing animals in our midst.
 Watch their habits and lifecycle.
 Use simple guides, sweep nets, magnifying loupes and other tools of a naturalist.
 Find out what insects, frogs, toads, salamanders, snakes and frogs live around us.
 What makes an insect different than a spider?
 What makes a frog different from a toad?
 How are they born and how do they grow up?
 This is a rollicking adventure full of questions and discoveries.

 Wild Bird Basics

 Recommended for grades K-12.
 Activities and themes will vary according to age range of participants.

 Discover the wonders of the birds by observing their habits and behaviors.
 We will learn about the art and science of ornithology and discover what the birds can teach us about what is happening in our own backyards!
-We will learn how to make bird calls, how to hide in a bird blind.
-We will also explore bird adaptations such as wing shape and beak shape, play games that teach about bird behavior, we will look up close at owl pellets, eggs, nests, feathers and more and we will go on a birdwatching walk with real binoculars!
+We will explore bird adaptations such as wing shape and beak shape, we will look up close at owl pellets, eggs, nests, feathers and more and we will go on a bird-watching walk with real binoculars!

 The Wild Kingdom

 In this engaging, hands-on experience, students will meet a variety of live animals such as turtles, snakes, a dove, an opossum and more.
 Explore animal adaptations and learn key conservation messages.
 Children will have a look at fur, teeth, skulls, and other animal treasures.
 Touching of the animals will be based on the group size and behavior of the students, and will be at the discretion of the instructor.